 Be sure to use fresh food and keep feeders clean.
 Moldy or infested food is neither appealing nor healthy.
+Some of the links below will give you details on the kind of food you should offer although just a generic bag of bird seed from your local feed store will usually do just fine.

 Place feeders at least 4-5 feet above ground height to discourage predators.
 Either right next to a window or very far away from it will minimize the chances of a bird flying into a window.